ethereum-optimism/optimism-project-ideas/README.md

 ## Getting Started

 - Pick an idea – any idea – and start building.
-- Use the [Optimism Starter Kit](https://github.com/ethereum-optimism/optimism-starter), one of our [Getting Started tutorials](https://github.com/ethereum-optimism/optimism-tutorial), or [the AttestationStation guide](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/ecosystem/attestation-station).
+- Use the [Optimism Starter Kit](https://github.com/ethereum-optimism/optimism-starter), our [Getting Started tutorial](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/getting-started), or [the AttestationStation guide](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/ecosystem/attestation-station).
 - If you’re the run-your-own-rollup type, [get started with OP Stack](https://stack.optimism.io/docs/build/getting-started/).
 - Join us on [Discord](https://discord-gateway.optimism.io/) or [Telegram](https://t.me/+Cb7q0a1YqItkZTRk) to chat with other Optimism devs, find other builders working on ideas, and tell us what you’re working on.